shigueojp/cdk-amplify-react/README.md

 # Story Case

-A customer using amplify requests cross-account CI/CD since their company have Developer AWS Account and Production AWS Account.
+A customer using Amplify requests cross-account CI/CD since their company have Developer AWS Account and Production AWS Account.

-Until the moment, amplify does not support cross-account as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).
+Until the moment, Amplify does not support natively cross-account as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).

 ## Solution